Changes to Professional Corporation

 Corporations are required to notify the College of their current business address (i.e. the address where they carry out the practice medicine).
-Business addresses are public and appear in the College's website along with other publicly available information.
+Business addresses are public and appear on the College's website along with other publicly available information.

 Corporations must also notify the College of their current mailing address if different from the business address.
 This is the address used for College communications.
-It is not available to the public, unless it is the same as the business address.
+It is not available to the public unless it is the same as the business address.

 Important Note: A professional corporation is a separate entity from an Accredited Practice and has its own record with the College.
 Address updates for your Practice record will not automatically update the Professional Corporation address.
-Please ensure you notify the Incorporation Department directly if your Professional Corporation address changes.

 Professional Corporation Name Change